Skip to Main Content

 REDCap (Research Electronic Data Capture) is a secure web application for building and managing online surveys and databases.
 Register for SVHM access here.
 Support is available from svhs.redcap@svha.org.au

 STATA is software for data manipulation, visualization, statistics, and automated reporting.
 STATA 12 is available from your PC, for access while working from home request access from IT.
-Statalist is a popular community forum.
+Support: video tutorials and Statalist community forum.

 More resources for researchers at SVHM